 This page includes general information regarding prescribed burning conducted by Prescribed Burn Program of the Department of Biology, University of Nebraska at Omaha (UNO).
-To receive current updates, contact the Preserve Director and ask to have your name added to the OMAHA RED LIST.
+To receive current updates, contact the Preserves Director and ask to have your name added to the OMAHA RED LIST.
 E-mails are sent to the Omaha Red List during planning and conduct of each burn.
 Volunteering to assist UNO with prescribed burns does not require specialized training.
 For those interested in formal wildland fire training opportunities, information can be found on the Fire Training and Opportunities webpage.

 Prescribed burns are conducted annually in the spring (late April - mid May) summer (around July 1) and fall (after the first hard frost in November) but may be scheduled at other times depending on the specific management objectives.

 Management burns, generally of up to 24 ha (60 acres), are conducted at primarily Glacier Creek Preserve but burns of may be conducted at a few other locations as well, including T.L.
 Davis Prairie, Bluestem Prairie Park, and Bauermeister Prairie.

 Weather and Cancellations

 Weather conditions suitable for prescribed burning are difficult to predict so there may be some question about whether or not a burn will actually take place on a given date.
 E-mails will be sent to the Omaha Red List the morning of each scheduled burn in order to let the burn crew know about any changes.

 What to Bring

 Wear old clothes, preferably with a long-sleeved shirt not made of synthetic material.
 Leather boots are preferable.
 Nomex (fire retardant) suits, gloves, and fire helmets will be provided.
 It is also a good idea to bring water although the preserve generally has water available in all vehicles.
 If you plan to stay through the noon-hour, bring a lunch.
 Sunscreen is also helpful during the summer.
 Generally restrooms are not available on site except at Glacier Creek.